-Summary Of All Florida Case Law About Car Brakes Where Someone Was Injured
+Summary Of Florida Case Law About Car Brakes Where Someone Was Injured.

-When someone is injured in a car accident in Florida due to faulty brakes, several parties can be held accountable for a victim’s injuries, including the car maker, the seller, as well as those who have done repair or maintenance on one of the vehicles.
+When someone is injured in a car accident in Florida due to faulty brakes (whether due to improper installation, maintenance, or related to a defective product like the automatic emergency braking system or pads) several parties can be held accountable for a victim’s injuries.
+The list of responsible parties can include the carmaker, the seller, the parts manufacturer, as well as those who have performed the repairs or maintenance on the vehicle.

 Note: it is outside the scope of this article to discuss case precedent involving claims under Chapter 681 of the Florida Statutes, known as Florida’s Lemon Law (which relates to the repair, replacement and refund of a defective car), and/or under the Magnuson-Moss Warranty Act (the Federal Lemon Law).

 5 Florida Lawsuits Which Outline The Issues With Personal Injury Claims Based Upon Defective Brakes

 Dr. Bernard Cohen was only trying to help when he was seriously injured by a 1978 Cadillac rolling over his leg.
 Dr. Cohen had come to the aid of the Cadillac’s owner, and as a Cadillac owner himself, he knew that the brake’s manual release lever was under the dash.